Sonic X-treme: Legacy

 With X-tremes cancellation, the Sega Saturn had no original Sonic the Hedgehog platform game.

 In place of Sonic X-treme, Sega released a port of the Genesis game Sonic 3D Blast, and Sonic Jam, a compilation of Genesis Sonic games with an additional 3D level.
 Sonic X-treme's cancellation is cited as a key reason for the Saturn's failure.
 While Sega controlled up to 55% of the console market in 1994, by August 1997, Sony controlled 47%, Nintendo 40%, and Sega only 12%.

 X-treme is regarded as the most famous canceled Sonic game, and journalists and fans have speculated about its potential.
 David Houghton of GamesRadar+ described the prospect of "a good 3D Sonic game" on the Saturn as a "What if..." scenario akin to dinosaurs surviving extinction.
 IGNs Travis Fahs described X-treme as "an empty vessel for Sega's ambitions and the hopes of their fans" and said it was an important change for Sega, its mascot and the Saturn.
 Levi Buchanan, also writing for IGN, said while the Saturn's lack of a true Sonic sequel "didn't wholly destroy" its chances, it "sure didn't help matters much".
 Dave Zdyrko, who operated a prominent Saturn fan site, said: "I don't know if [X-treme] could've saved the Saturn, but ...
 Sonic helped make the Genesis and it made absolutely no sense why there wasn't a great new Sonic title ready at or near the launch of the [Saturn]".

 In a 2007 retrospective, producer Wallis said that X-treme would have been able to compete with Nintendo's Super Mario 64.
 Senn believed that a version of X-treme built by him with Alon's engine could have sold well.
 Next Generation said that X-treme would have damaged Sega's reputation if it did not compare well to competition such as Super Mario 64 and Crash Bandicoot.
 Naka was dissatisfied with the game, and in 2012 recalled feeling relief when he learned of its cancellation.

 Some X-treme elements appeared in later Sonic games.
 Sega reused Sonic's 3D model in the edutainment game Sonic's Schoolhouse (1996), while Chaos, who was conceived for X-treme, appeared as one of Sonic Adventures antagonists.
 Journalists noted similarities in level themes and mechanics between X-treme and the 2013 game Sonic Lost World, although Iizuka, now Sonic Team's head, said the resemblance was coincidental.
-Senn went to work on the Wii U Sonic game Sonic Boom: Rise of Lyric, which was released in 2014 to negative reviews.
+Senn went on to work on the Wii U game Sonic Boom: Rise of Lyric, which was released in 2014 to overwhelmingly negative reviews.